 4. If there are spaces still available after the above criteria have been applied, children living outside the designated catchment area will be offered places according to the following criteria:

 4a.
-Children who will have an older sibling at the Academy on the day they are due to start school.
+Children who will have an older sibling at the Academy on the day they are due to start nursery.

 4b.
 All other children.